osome-iu/osometweet/README.md

 pip install osometweet
 ```

-**Warning**: the package is still in development, so the functionalities are very limited and the robustness is low.
+**Warning 1**: the package is still in development, so the functionalities are very limited and the robustness is low.

+**Warning 2**: we will try to keep the interface of the package consistent, but there maybe drastic changes in the future.

 ## Local development

+The Pypi version is behind the github version.
+To take avdvantage of the newests features and functionalities, you can install the github version locally.

-Clone this project, go to the source directory, type the following command to install the package locally:
+To do so, clone this project, go to the source directory, type the following command to install the package locally:

 ```bash
 pip install -e .